-If you feel that your bearings spin slowly, unevenly, or are making any noise, it may be time to clean them.
-Cleaning bearings takes about 20 minutes and can greatly prolong the life of the bearings if done periodically and correctly.
+Cleaning your longboard or skateboard bearings takes about 20 minutes (even for beginners) and can greatly prolong the lifespan and performance if done periodically and correctly.

 If a bearing is seized, you should absolutely replace it.
 A seized bearing can pose a threat to your safety from the excess heat buildup.
 This is due to increased friction when attempting to roll.
 Too much heat and friction will cause the bearing can collapse while you’re riding, or the core of your wheels to melt.
 Say hello to road rash.

-- A Cleaning Kit
+Cleaning Skate Bearings: What you will need…1 - A Cleaning Kit

 - Microfiber Shop Towel